Robert Lee Stinson case: Issues with forensic dentistry and bite mark analysis

 The case came at a time when forensic sciences were still relatively new in the court system and was the first example of it being used in a case in the state of Wisconsin.
 Stinson's case was subsequently used in conjunction with multiple other cases setting the precedent for the inclusion of bite mark forensics.

-The first time it had been used was in 1975, the People V Marx, which in turn was cited by many succeeding, cases, despite the court in this case ‘conceding there was no official science behind it’.
+The first time it had been used was in 1975, the People v Marx, which in turn was cited by many succeeding, cases, despite the court in this case ‘conceding there was no official science behind it’.
 The dentists in the Marx case went to great lengths to explain that in many other cases this type of bite mark comparison would not be valid but ‘this case, they felt, was a rare exception to the general rule’.
 Its inclusion in the case however led to what can be called a ‘judicial echo chamber’ as other cases cite it.

 Following this bite mark comparison and analysis began to be more commonly used in legal cases.
 Notably, the field would become more ‘legitimized’ when it was used in the 1979 Ted Bundy's case.
 Lowell Levine, the bite mark analyst, in this case, wrote ‘that a bite mark match is as good as a fingerprint’.
 Lowell Levine went on to provide analysis on many cases including the wrongful arrest of Edmund Burke 20 years later due to his testimony.

 Judge Janine Geske at the time was working within the requirement set that evidence be ‘relevant and helpful’, however in 1993, the Daubert Standard would be introduced that added that expert testimony be from an established scientific field with approved methods of testing.

 Robert Lee Stinson's case highlights issues with bite-mark comparison.
-One issue is that the sketch that was originally drawn by Dr. Johnson was inconsistent with the missing tooth that Robert Lee Stinson had, but he would later change his testimony once investigators had brought Stinson in.
-The second sketch used in the trial was drawn by a police sketch artist who was told by Dr. Johnson ‘that a tooth in the upper quadrant was missing’, but did not specify which tooth.
-Stinson drew attention to this in his 2015 lawsuit against the two doctors, when Dr. Johnson first said the murderer was ‘missing the right lateral incisor’ not the ‘right central incisor’ that Stinson was missing.
+One issue is that the sketch that was originally drawn by Johnson was inconsistent with the missing tooth that Robert Lee Stinson had, but he would later change his testimony once investigators had brought Stinson in.
+The second sketch used in the trial was drawn by a police sketch artist who was told by Johnson ‘that a tooth in the upper quadrant was missing’, but did not specify which tooth.
+Stinson drew attention to this in his 2015 lawsuit against the two doctors, when Johnson first said the murderer was ‘missing the right lateral incisor’ not the ‘right central incisor’ that Stinson was missing.